 As mentioned above, TalkSpace therapists cover every area of mental health.
 These include, but are not limited to:

 - Educational Assessments

 - Trauma & Abuse

-While TalkSpace is an all-inclusive package, its main selling points are accessibility and affordability for the 90 million plus people in the United States who require assistance.
+While TalkSpace provides a robust package of features, its main selling points are accessibility and affordability.
 In addition to this, TalkSpace has done a fantastic job helping people understand the other various benefits to its service: anonymity, stigma free, simplicity and comfort.
 With unlimited access to top licensed professionals for a mere $32 per week, it’s no wonder over 300,000 people currently use their online therapy service.

 Submit your review